-- When the counting frequency is not high or the demand for positioning precision is not so much, using FUN92 in the main program to read the current counting value and then incorporate comparator instruction is adequate for a simple counting positioning control. - When the demand for positioning precision is higher, or in the multi-zone count setting control, it may use the FUN92 to read the current counting value while in the time base interrupt routine and incorporate compare instruction to perform more precise counting positioning control. - As the demand for positioning precision is extremely high, it must use the preset interrupt function of hardware counter.
+- When the counting frequency is not high or the demand for positioning precision is not so much, using FUN92 in the main program to read the current counting value and then incorporate comparator instruction is adequate for a simple counting positioning control. - When the demand for positioning precision is higher, or in the multi-zone count setting control, it may use the FUN92 to read the current counting value while in the time base interrupt routine and incorporate compare instruction to perform more precise counting positioning control (for this application mode, the counter is confined to 16 bit application). - As the demand for positioning precision is extremely high, it must use the preset interrupt function of hardware counter.
 The preset value can load by FUN93 into the PV register of HHSC in the chipset.
 When CV value of HHSC reaches this preset value, the hardware comparator in the HHSC will send interrupt to CPU at the very moment CV=PV, and jump to interrupt subroutine to do real time control or procession. - SHSC, on the other hand, uses the interrupt method to request an interrupt signal to the CPU when the counting input is on the rising edge.
 Then, the CPU will determine whether it should decrease or increase the internal CV register (since the CV register itself in the CPU is a SHSC CV register, no FUN92 or FUN93 is required).
 Each time when CV is updated, if the CPU find that it is equal to the PV register value, the CPU will jump immediately to the corresponding SHSC interrupt service routine for processing.
 Whenever there has a change in SHSC counting or control input can cause the CPU to be interrupted.
 The higher the counting frequency, the more of CPU time will be occupied.
 The CPU responding time will be considerably increased or even Watchdog time-out will be caused to force the PLC to stop operating.
-Therefore, it is preferred to use HHSC first; if it needs to use SHSC, the sum of all FBs-PLC SHSC input frequencies should not exceed 5KHz. - None of the special relay controls, such as software MASK, CLEAR and direction control, is real time.
+Therefore, it is preferred to use HHSC first; if it needs to use SHSC, the sum of all FB-PLC SHSC input frequencies should not exceed 8KHz. - None of the special relay controls, such as software MASK, CLEAR and direction control, is real time.
 This means that although MASK, CLEAR or direction change has been set during routine scanning, the signal will only be transmitted to HSC when I/O updating is under way after the completion of routine scanning.
 Hence, it is not suitable for the real time control in HSC operation (which should be mainly used for initial setting before HSC operation).
-Should real time control be required, please use hardware to control input or apply the FUN145(EN), FUN146(DIS), FUN92(HSCTR), and FUN93(HSCTW) etc. instructions for control. - Every HSC is equipped with the functions, ENable(FUN145) and DISable(FUN146), when SHSC is disabled, it will stop counting and without the interrupt function ; when HHSC is disabled, the counting still works but the interrupt function being disabled.
+Should real time control be required, please use hardware to control input or apply the FUN145(EN), FUN146(DIS), FUN92(HSCTR), and FUN93(HSCTW) etc. instructions for control. - Every HSC is equipped with the functions, ENable(FUN145) and DISable(FUN146), and can only be operated when HSC is enabled.
+When HSC is disabled, the whole HSC, no matter it is HHSC or SHSC, will be in a complete stagnant status (CV and PV values will remain the same without interrupt as if no HSC exists) until the Enable command is executed.
+When Enable is executed, HSC will return to the status and the function before Disable.
+HSC is default as enable when HSC configuration is made.
+Control of enable and disable can be made at any time in the routine according to actual requirement. - In the interrupt service subroutines of HSTAI, 1MS~100MS, if it is used with the FUN92 to read the current counting value of hardware high speed counter, only the 16 bit of Low Word (R4096, R4100, R4104, R4108) is effective.